l16cn/l16cn.github.io/_pages/about.md

 ### What am I working on now?

-I am currently a postdoctoral researcher at the University of Delaware.
-My research involves the modeling, design, and control of cell culture and [glycosylation](https://en.wikipedia.org/wiki/Glycosylation) processes in the manufacture of therapeutic [monoclonal antibodies](https://en.wikipedia.org/wiki/Monoclonal_antibody) (mAbs).
+I just started a new job at GSK as an investigator. <!-- I am currently a postdoctoral researcher at the University of Delaware. --> My research involves the modeling, monitoring, design, and control of cell culture and [glycosylation](https://en.wikipedia.org/wiki/Glycosylation) processes in the manufacture of therapeutic [monoclonal antibodies](https://en.wikipedia.org/wiki/Monoclonal_antibody) (mAbs).

 - Nature podcast: Monoclonal antibodies, from basic science to blockbuster drugs ([link](https://www.nature.com/articles/d41586-019-02595-4))
 - Ajit Varki: Nothing in glycobiology makes sense, except in the light of evolution ([PDF](files/varki2006nothing.pdf))